Kuan-Wei-Tseng/ArtNV/README.md

 # ArtNV
 This is the official implementation of "Artistic Style Novel View Synthesis Based on A Single Image" (CVPR 2022 Workshop).

+Note: :warning:
-The code will be available in **mid June**, 2022.
+This project is still under construction.
+The code will be ready in **mid June**, 2022.

 ## Installation
 Our codes are tested on the following environment: